bowber/msr-hello/README.md

-A sample project for msr cloud
+A sample project for MSR Cloud